niksmr/vue-masked-input/README.md

 ## Known issues/TODO
 * Copy/cut/paste in FF
 * Copy/cut/paste in mobile Chrome
-* Cyrillic chars are not supported in mobile Chrome
+* Cyrillic chars are not supported